 Top tip: If you can take down blinds and curtains before you start, it’ll be much easier to clean the inside of your windows.
-Look on it as a good opportunity to get them washed or dry cleaned, too!
+Look at it as a good opportunity to get them washed or dry-cleaned, too!

 The sunshine might have reminded you that your glass needed a touch of elbow grease, but resist the temptation to wash them when it’s sunny, as the warmth dries the glass too quickly, leaving them streaky.
 Instead, pick a cloudy day when windows dry more slowly, and streaks are less likely to form.

 Top tip: Dust and vacuum the frames, sashes, sills and brush pile of the Ventrolla Perimeter Sealing System (you can read more about VPSS here) before you start, so you don’t end up wiping the dust across your windows.

 If you wash your windows regularly, water and a microfibre cloth will do the job.
 A touch of regular washing-up liquid is also a great choice – there’s no need to buy specialist solutions.
 Or just like your grandmother used, vinegar or lemon juice can get the job done efficiently.

 Top tip: Vinegar is still popular for window cleaning today as it’s good value, non-toxic, anti-bacterial and environmentally friendly, too.

 Add two tablespoons of distilled vinegar to a small bucket of warm water – and use a soft lint-free cloth to clean the glass.
 For stubborn dirt, you can spray vinegar directly on it and leave it to work its magic for a few moments – the smell is quite pungent but don’t worry, it will fade.